laboon/ebook/text/13_why_test_software.md

 ## Stability

 Developing software is a complex process.
-At times, on some teams, it can even devolve into chaos.
+At some times, on some teams, it can even devolve into chaos.
 A testing team can help alleviate this by providing stability.
 By ensuring that developers continue to work on software that contains fewer defects, the software can stay on a more stable footing.
 Additional functionality is less likely to be built on top of a shaky foundation.

 A quality assurance team can also keep track of known existing defects, and allow prioritization to take place.
 Instead of developers and managers dropping everything and working on every recently-found defect, or ignoring any new ones while they work on old ones, a test team can help determine what is worth working on at any given time.
 This leads to a more rigorous and smoothly-flowing software development process.